-Here are some evidences that the Bible is inspired (God-breathed) by God, as declared in 2 Timothy 3:16.
+Here are some evidences that the Bible is inspired (God-breathed), as declared in 2 Timothy 3:16:

 1) Fulfilled prophecy.
 God spoke to men telling them of things He would bring about in the future.
 Some of them have already occurred.
 Others have not.
-For example, there were more than 300 prophecies concerning Jesus Christ’s first coming 2,000 years ago.
-There is no doubt that these are prophecies from God because of manuscripts and scrolls dated before the birth of Christ.
-These were not written after the fact.
-They were written beforehand.
-Scientific dating proves this.
+For example, the Old Testament contains more than 300 prophecies concerning Jesus Christ’s first coming.
+There is no doubt that these are prophecies from God because of manuscripts dated from before the birth of Christ.
+These were not written after the fact but beforehand.

-Contrast this with the Islamic Koran.
+Contrast this with the Islamic Qur’an.
 It was compiled by one individual, Zaid bin Thabit, under the guidance of Mohammed’s father-in-law, Abu-Bekr.
-Then in A.D.
-650, a group of Arab scholars produced a unified version and destroyed all variant copies to preserve the unity of the Koran.
+Then, in A.D.
+650, a group of Arab scholars produced a unified version and destroyed all variant copies to preserve the unity of the Qur’an.
 The Bible was unified from the time of its writing.
-The Koran had to be unified through the editing of men.
+The Qur’an had unity forced upon it by human editors.

 3) The Bible presents its heroes truthfully with all of their faults and weaknesses.
-It does not glorify men as other religions do about their heroes.
-When you read the Bible, you realize that the people it describes have problems and do wrong just as we do.
-What made them great was that they trusted in God.
-One example is David.
-David is described as “a man after God’s own heart” (1 Samuel 13:14).
+It does not glorify men as other religions do their heroes.
+Reading the Bible, one realizes that the people it describes have problems and do wrong just as we do.
+What made the heroes of the Bible great was that they trusted in God.
+One example is David, who is described as “a man after God’s own heart” (1 Samuel 13:14).
 Yet, David committed adultery (2 Samuel 11:1-5) and murder (2 Samuel 11:14-26).
-This could have been left out of Scripture to hide these details of David's life.
-But God included these things.
+This information could have easily been omitted from Scripture, but the God of truth included it.

 4) Archaeological findings support the history recorded in Scripture.
-Though many unbelieving people throughout history have tried to find archaeological evidence to disprove what is recorded in the Bible, they have failed.
+Though many unbelievers throughout history have tried to find archaeological evidence to disprove what is recorded in the Bible, they have failed.
 It is easy to say that Scripture is untrue.
-Proving it to be untrue is a different story.
-It has not been done.
-In fact, in the past the Bible contradicted the current “scientific” theories, only to be proven later to be in fact true.
-A good example is Isaiah 40:22, which declared that God “sits on the circle of the earth” long before scientists claimed the earth was flat.
+Proving it to be untrue is another matter.
+In fact, it has not been done.
+In the past, every time the Bible contradicted a current “scientific” theory, the Bible was proven later to be true and the scientific theory wrong.
+A good example is Isaiah 40:22.
+All the while that science declared the earth to be flat, the Bible stated that God “sits on the circle [sphere] of the earth.”

-Also of interest are the writings of Josephus, an historian who recorded much of the history of Israel during the first century.
-In this he records some events which coincide with Scripture.
-Beware though, his writings are rather lengthy.
-Considering the evidence given, we have no choice but to accept the Bible as being from God (2 Timothy 3:16).
+Also of interest are the writings of Titus Flavius Josephus, a Jewish historian who wrote during the first century A.D.
+Josephus records some events which coincide with Scripture.
+Considering the evidence given, we wholeheartedly accept the Bible as being from God (2 Timothy 3:16).